pgrobban/GlosTrainer-Java/README.md

 well as being limited to  only dictionary forms of words, or expanded to all forms of words.
 * supports importing and exporting word lists to/from files.

+If you wish to download the source code of the project, NetBeans should recognize the files as a project from this level in the file hierarchy.
+The build.xml ANT file automates creation of a runnable jar file for the application, as well as zipping that file and the image folder for easy distribution.